Look to Windward: Plot summary

 The fate of Phlebas in the poem is similar to that of Uagen Zlepe in the novel.
 The title may also refer to the state of mind of the Masaq' Orbital Hub Mind and Major Quilan, both already having died in spirit during their respective wars.

 Reception

-Phil Daoust in The Guardian said the story was an "enjoyable romp" and described Quilan as "one of the misguided yet decent villains who are a feature of these [Culture] tales".
-He went on to complain of the heavy emphasis given to the consequences of war and that the Chelgrians were too thinly disguised humans.

-Gerald Jonas in The New York Times praised the sophistication of Banks' writing and said "he asks readers to hold in mind a great many pieces of a vast puzzle while waiting for a pattern to emerge".
-Jonas suggested the ending might appear to rely too much on a deus ex machina.
+Phil Daoust in The Guardian said the story was an "enjoyable romp" and described Quilan as "one of the misguided yet decent villains who are a feature of these [Culture] tales", going on to complain of the heavy emphasis given to the consequences of war and that the Chelgrians were too thinly disguised humans.
+Gerald Jonas in The New York Times praised the sophistication of Banks' writing and said "he asks readers to hold in mind a great many pieces of a vast puzzle while waiting for a pattern to emerge", although suggesting the ending might appear to rely too much on a deus ex machina.
 Kirkus Reviews described it as "By turns imposing, ingenious, whimsical, and wrenching, though too amorphous to fully satisfy."